“Despite all our achievements we owe our existence to a six-inch layer of topsoil and the fact that it rains.”

 In Australia some paddocks are frequently disturbed to be resown with grass, disrupting networks of soil fungi.
 If sufficient rain doesn’t follow, the seeds fail to germinate and for an entire season the soil may lay bare to the elements.
 Soil fertility will diminish year after year in these paddocks, because they cannot sustain mycelial networks.
 Rain or wind may take some topsoil off-farm as well.
 Soil may turn into lifeless dirt eventually.

 Paddocks are also cut for hay in Australia often, exposing the unprotected roots of the grass to the hot rays of the sun, harming mycelial networks.
 Long time regenerative farmers like Gabe Brown from North Dakota, US, now recognise this as a harmful practice.
-Most of his farm’s paddocks are now managed as permanent pasture for brief mob-grazing only, and given long resting periods in between.
-He says resilience significantly grows year after year in these protected paddocks that keep a protective cover on the soil.
+Some of his farm’s paddocks are now managed as permanent pasture for brief mob-grazing only, and given long resting periods in between.
+He says resilience significantly grows year after year in these paddocks that keep a protective cover on the soil.

 Farmers in Australia seem to have been taught that they cannot grow a large variety of plants together in a paddock, because they will compete with each other, or kill each other.
 Dairy farmers are encouraged by industry educators to grow monocultures of ryegrass, with perhaps some clover, but this is not how nature functions.
 Plants share multiple affiliations with different fungi, as Michael explains in the video below.
 Greater plant diversity also creates an opportunity for greater beneficial fungal diversity in the soil.
 When this super-organism function, this is where the magic begins.
 The diversity we see above ground, influences the diversity in the soil.